8.1 Unexplained Injuries to Young Children

 8.1.6

 If at the outset or before the conclusion of initial S47 Enquiries the mechanism for an injury to an infant or young child remains unknown, a serious unexplained injury strategy discussion should be convened.
-This Strategy Discussion should be undertaken as outlined in Strategy Discussions Procedure but must include additional considerations and the attendance of key staff.
+This Strategy Discussion should be undertaken as outlined in Strategy Discussion but must include additional considerations and the attendance of key staff.

 8.1.7